For whom and when?

 If you are applying for funding make sure to do so at least 6 months before departure as the various grants will have different deadlines.
 For more information go to Study Abroad - Financial matters.

-Study Abroad - Practical matters.
+For information on practical matters go to Study Abroad - Practical matters.

 UvA Pre-departure event & Canvas